frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

 #.
 Property "configurations.names" has value "Example1,Example2", confirming that you have these two Frank configs (excluding the predefined configurations).
 #.
 Property "configurations.Example1.classLoaderType" has value "DirectoryClassLoader".
 This means that configuration "Example1" comes from the file system of the computer running the Frank!Framework.
 Frank configurations can also be deployed on the database, resulting in a different value for this property.
 Property "configurations.Example2.classLoaderType" also has value "DirectoryClassLoader", confirming that Frank config "Example2" also comes from the local file system.
 #.
-Property "configurations.directory" has value ``absolute-path-of-directory-franks\frank-runner\..\frank-runner\examples\Frank2Example1\configurations``, the "configurations" directory under the "examples/Frank2Example1" directory.
+Property "configurations.directory" has value ``absolute-path-of-directory-franks\frank-runner\..\frank-runner\examples\Frank2Example1\configurations``, the "configurations" directory under the "examples/Frank2Example1" instance.
 This is the default directory for Frank configs with classLoaderType "DirectoryClassLoader".

 Summary
 -------